mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

     :align: left
     :width: 635

-More doc will be migrated from MantidPlot as new features being consolidated.
+Documentation will be updated as additional features are added.

 Draw Tab